The best investing apps for 2021

 With so many great options to choose from, it can be downright difficult to decide which investment app is right for you.
 To take out the guesswork, I’ve compiled a list of the best investment apps for 2021.
 From beginner investors to advanced traders, there’s something here for everyone.

 Before we dive in, I should point out that this list of best apps is not a ranking.
 Instead, I’ve chosen what I believe are the best apps for a variety of situations – trading stocks, exchange traded funds (ETFs), no-fee, and micro-investing, you name it.

-This means that the investment app I chose as best overall for 2019 won’t necessarily be the top pick for every investor.
+This means that the investment app I chose as best overall won’t necessarily be the top pick for every investor.
 Rather, it’s the one that I feel most clearly meets the needs of its target client.
-With that in mind, I present to you the Best Investment Apps for 2019.
+With that in mind, I present to you the Best Investment Apps for 2021.

 Best Overall: Acorns

 My top choice for investment app is Acorns.
 Not because it does everything well, but because it does what it’s designed to do, as well or better than the competition.
 Acorns was made specifically with new investors in mind, and it delivers precisely what so many of them are looking for: simple, automated investing, with very low fees, and no minimum balance requirement.

 To achieve this, Acorns uses an innovative feature known as roundup savings.
 Here’s how it works.
 Acorns syncs to your debit and/or credit card, and automatically rounds up your purchases to the nearest dollar.
 It then deposits the “spare change” into your investment account.
 For example, let’s say you buy a cup of coffee for $1.48.
 Acorns will round up to the nearest dollar, setting aside $.52 into your savings.